Skip to content

 • Morphology and intensity are computed once and reused

-• Texture and histogram are computed per configuration
+• Texture, histogram, and discretized IVH are computed per configuration

 Checking Statistics